 What Does a Restaurant Supervisor Do?

-A restaurant supervisor can simply be said to be an individual that is in charge of or that oversees the daily running or affairs of an eatery or restaurant.
+A restaurant supervisor is responsible for overseeing the daily running or affairs of an eatery or restaurant.

-The restaurant supervisor’s job description consists of a whole lot of duties/functions which is so because he/she is basically accountable for everything that happens at the restaurant.
+The restaurant supervisor job description consists of a whole lot of duties/functions because he/she is basically accountable for everything that happens at the restaurant.

 The basic duty of a restaurant supervisor entails making sure that food is prepared as at when due, making sure that customers are satisfied, and that workers within the restaurant adhere to the restaurant’s safety/service standards at all times.